vocaltractlab/headpositiondoc/source/protocol.rst

 Antero-Posterior Measures
 +++++++++++++++++++++++++

-There are two measures that use the C2-C7 anterior and posterior distances.
+The anterior and posterior distances are calculated between the inferior landmarks of C2 to C7 and used for two of the head position measures.

 .. figure:: docs/APDist.PNG
        :scale: 75%